Syria uses familiar tactic in rebel Idlib: Bombing civilians

 “We say we get used to the sound of the warplanes — to console ourselves,” he said.
 “But no one gets used to death.”

-He and his family fled, but within two days they came back in Maarat Numan, after the village where they took refuge was also struck by warplanes.
+He and his family fled, but within two days they came back in Maarat al-Numan, after the village where they took refuge was also struck by warplanes.

 “To be displaced and leave your home is not an easy matter,” he said.
 “Those who remain here prefer to die than that humiliation.”